Corey Dickerson Player Props: Nationals vs. Giants

 Corey Dickerson At The Plate

-- Dickerson has six doubles, two home runs and six walks while hitting .240.
+- Dickerson has six doubles, two home runs and six walks while batting .248.

-- Dickerson has picked up a hit in 24 of 41 games this season, with multiple hits five times.
+- In 59.5% of his games this season (25 of 42), Dickerson has picked up at least one hit, and in six of those games (14.3%) he recorded more than one.

-- He has gone deep in two of 41 games played this season, and in 1.6% of his plate appearances.
+- He has hit a long ball in two of 42 games played this year, and in 1.5% of his plate appearances.

-- Dickerson has had an RBI in 11 games this year (26.8%), including four multi-RBI outings (9.8%).
-He has also driven in three or more of his team's runs in one contest.
+- In 28.6% of his games this season, Dickerson has driven in at least one run.
+In four of those games (9.5%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in one contest.

-- In six of 41 games this season, he has scored, including multiple runs once.
+- He has scored at least one run seven times this year (16.7%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.